lowjoel/simple_form-bootstrap/README.md

     that the control is included in your `application.js` _before_ the Simple Form-Bootstrap JavaScript.

-    a.
-If you want to use Date/Time pickers, install the `bootstrap3-datetimepicker-rails` gem.
+    1. If you want to use Date/Time pickers, install the `bootstrap3-datetimepicker-rails` gem.
-    b.
-If you want to use the nicely styled Bootstrap Select picker, install the `bootstrap-select-rails` gem.
+    2. If you want to use the nicely styled Bootstrap Select picker, install the `bootstrap-select-rails` gem.

  2. Add to your application's javascript: `//= require simple_form-bootstrap`